 Butterfield Mile, BF&M 10k, and PwC Bermuda Half Marathon

 3 Races, 3 Days, 1 Beautiful Island

 Can’t get enough?
-Well here’s your chance to spread your passion for running over three days of racing, resulting in one awesome experience with the Royal Gazette Half Bermuda Triangle Challenge.
+Well here’s your chance to spread your passion for running over three days of racing, resulting in one awesome experience with the Chubb Half Bermuda Triangle Challenge.
 The fun begins Friday night with the Butterfield Mile, then continues on Saturday with the BF&M 10k Run & Walk, culminating in the PwC Bermuda Half Marathon on Sunday.

 Scenic courses and Bermudian hospitality combine to create a memorable running experience that’s certain to leave you wanting more!
 Feel the thrill of running through downtown Hamilton at night, run through historic Flatts Village and enjoy the sights of traditional Bermuda cottages, and take in the beautiful vistas of Bermuda’s coastline and the North Atlantic Ocean.

 3 races, 4 amazing one-of-a-kind Finisher’s Medals, and 3 days of fun!

 CAN YOU SURVIVE THE BERMUDA TRIANGLE CHALLENGE?